master-q/masterq-docs/presentations/20170528_verifast_stm32_nagoya/20170528_verifast_stm32_nagoya.md

 * Push "USER" button on the board

-# Do you see test log of ChibiOS?
+# Do you see test log of ChibiOS/RT?

 ![background](img/liftoff.png)